yangong17/ComplyProPrintManager/README.md

 # ComplyPro Label Printing Manager

 ## Overview
 The ComplyPro Label Printing Manager is a Python-based tool designed to extend the capabilities of the ComplyPro Label Designer program.
-It enables users to queue up and print multiple label files in a single operation, streamlining the printing process and eliminating the need to manually print each label file individually.
+It enables users to queue up and print multiple label files in a single operation, streamlining the printing process and eliminating the need to manually print label files individually.

 ## Features
 - **Batch Printing**: Queue multiple label files for printing in a single operation.